BigBlueDraco/incode-group-test-task/README.md

 1. **Environment Setup**:

    - Begin by duplicating the provided `example.env` file and rename it to `.env`.
+     -PostgreSQL used as Database.
+Start it local and config url in `.env`
    - Ensure to fill in all the necessary fields within the `.env` file.
    - The `CORS` variable should contain a string of URLs separated by spaces.